Sarthak751/Microsoft-Engage/README.md

 * Javascript
 * Google Firebase (Authentication and Storage)
 * MXFace API (Kudos to these guys for such a nice and sweet documentation)

-## Requirements
-* I have configured CORS in such a way that XMLHttpRequests from local hosts can fetch items from firebase storage, so there should not be any CORS related problems running from a local host.
-* This project is just a collection of web pages built using the good old combination of html, css and javascript.
-All one needs to do is clone the repo and run the project by opening index.html.
-As easy as that!

 ## 3-step Authentication
 In very simple terms, this is how the authentication procedure flows: